OGrondin/RNA_Folding/README.md

 The chosen training structures have the following PDB IDs:
 "2fqn", "4gxy", "5kpy", "5l4o", "5lyu", "5t83", "5u3g", "6wtl", "6ymc" and "7eem".

+## Results

+In the results folder are:
+- Pretty_Output.txt, with highlights of the training process
+- Score_Output.json, containing the score for each (pair, bin) couple
+- Plots of the Gibbs Pseudoenergy by distance bins  for each pair.
+For pair 'IJ', the file is named "IJ.png"
+- The scores of all the proposed solutions for the third challenge of RNA Puzzles: 'Scoring.tsv'

+## Improvements

+Potential improvements include increasing the training dataset as some examples of (pair, bin) couples are not seen in training dataset and are thus brutally penalized (with max score: 10)

 ## References
 ### RNA Puzzles